oudream/RobWork/doc/sphinx/installation/ubuntu_compile.rst

 - RobWorkSim :
   is an extension to the RobWork core functionality which adds dynamic simulation of bodies, devices and several tactile sensors.
-- RobWorkHardware :
-  is mostly drivers (with RobWork datatypes) for common hardware, or hardware on which RobWork platforms have been built eg. SDH, cameras, CAN-devices, the Universal robot arm, serial port...

-Note that RobWork is needed to run RobWorkStudio, RobWorkSim and RobWorkHardware.
+Note that RobWork is needed to run RobWorkStudio and RobWorkSim.
 Therefore it is not possible to use these, without having RobWork installed on the machine.
 For new users, RobWork and RobWorkStudio will usually be sufficient.